sifxtreme/yelp-to-maps-extension/privacy-policy.md

 # Privacy Policy

-- We do not collect user informationd
+- We do not collect user information